Alyetama/backyard-ml/README.md

 DB_NAME=label_studio
 ```

-This file is **very important**, and we will be using it a lot.
-Keep it somewhere safe.
+This file is **very important**, and you will be using it a lot, so keep it somewhere safe.

 </details>